d12frosted/CanonicalPath/README.md

 ## Documentation

-Add documentation can be found on [Hackage](https://hackage.haskell.org/package/system-canonicalpath).
+All documentation can be found on [Hackage](https://hackage.haskell.org/package/system-canonicalpath).

 ## Contribute!